HobbaZ/React-MySQL-Template/README.md

 ## Description
 ### Project Aim ###
-To create a simple React app with MySQL database.
+To create a simple React app with MySQL database to be used as a template to develop websites quicker.

 ### What Problem Does It Solve ###
-Bringing existing database structures to React
+Starting a React website from scratch

 ### What I Learnt ###
 How to use MySQL with React

 ## Deployment
-Still in development
+Hasn't been deployed but it can be deployed to Heroku with a JawsDB MySQL database connection, more info about that [here](https://medium.com/analytics-vidhya/deploy-to-heroku-with-jawsdb-mysql-cbe255de73f3)

 ## Table of Contents